 "The issue whether a nonhuman animal has a fundamental right to liberty protected by the writ of habeas corpus is profound and far-reaching.
 It speaks to our relationship with all the life around us.
 Ultimately, we will not be able to ignore it.
 While it may be arguable that a chimpanzee is not a 'person,' there is no doubt that it is not merely a thing."

-- Nonhuman Rights Project, Inc., on Behalf of Tommy v.
-Lavery, 31 N.Y.3d 1054, 1059 (N.Y.
-2018) (Fahey, J., concurring).
+- Matter of Nonhuman Rights Project, Inc. v.
+Lavery (2018) 31 N.Y.3d 1054, 1059 (Fahey, J., concurring).